llama-risk/docs-gho/docs/concepts/how-gho-works/gho-implementation.md

 ### GHO

-If GHO is not supplied, there are no suppliers to pay and therefore GHO does not have a reserve.
+If GHO is not supplied, there are no suppliers to pay, so GHO does not have a reserve.
 All the interest accrued on positions will be paid to the Aave DAO.

 ## Facilitators

 A [Facilitator](./gho-facilitators.md) can trustlessly mint and burn GHO tokens through various strategies.
-These strategies can be enacted by different entities that may employ varying strategies for integrating GHO (each entity, a Facilitator).
-The Aave DAO assigns each Facilitator a Bucket with a specified Capacity, which is the upward limit of GHO that a specific Facilitator can mint.
+Different entities can implement these strategies and may employ varying strategies to integrate GHO (each entity is a facilitator).
+The Aave DAO assigns each Facilitator a Bucket with a specified Capacity, the upward limit of GHO that a specific Facilitator can mint.

 ## Minting

 Similarly to the borrowing of other assets on Aave, a user must supply collateral (at a specific collateral ratio) to be able to mint (borrow) GHO.
-As GHO is minted on demand, the user does not have to rely on assets being supplied - GHO does not need to be supplied.
+As GHO is minted on demand, the user does not have to rely on supplied assets - GHO does not need to be supplied.

 ## Burning

 When a user repays a borrow position (or is liquidated) where GHO is the asset being borrowed, GHO tokens are returned to the Aave pool and burned.
 All the interest payments accrued by minters of GHO go directly to the Aave DAO treasury (in contrast to the standard reserve factor collected when users borrow other assets).
-Collateral is then freed up and can be used to open a new borrow position or be withdrawn.
+Collateral is freed up and can be used to open a new borrow position or withdraw.

 ## Borrow cap